Have Fun Travelling in Your Golden Years

 You have either made plans for your first trip or like us, drive off down the highway and play it by ear.
 It will depend on the weather, as to which way you go, near the ocean or inland.
 Believe me, if the weatherman forecasts bad weather stay away from the ocean.
 That is not what I call fun, I expect to go fishing or shell collecting in the sun.

 Many caravan parks charge exorbitant prices for powered sites, therefore to save money stop at the many free camp sites available.
 We find these great as you can pick where you want to park and make friends easier.
 Plus you can have better and bigger happy hours in the evenings.
-Although, remember to keep the noise level down and consider neighbors that need their sleep.
+Although, remember to keep the noise level down and consider neighbors needing sleep.

 It is essential to cut the costs of travel where possible especially when travelling long distances.
 Therefore we need to look for ideas of new ways to save money on drinks, food and accommodation.